smartface/js-base/README.md

 ```

-Then you can create new component instance that use component container.
+Then you can create new component instance via component container.
 First parameter is the constructor of the new component.
 Super class constructor is injected to component constructor by extend.

 You must pass component scope to super class constructor first and second parameter is the [SMF.UI.Container](http://docs.smartface.io/?topic=html/AllMembers_T_SMF_UI_NavigationBar.htm#!/api/SMF.UI.Container) properties.
 Third is the unique name of component is not required.
 And last parameter is the initialState of concrete component.
 State is to save behaviours of components and when state is changed then component must be changed.